 Picking the Right Words for Your Product Description

 Using the keywords listed above can help captivate your reader and persuade them into action.
 You can use these words in product descriptions, headlines, email subject lines, and more.

 Ultimately, the words are poor choices if they aren’t accurate.
 Calling your product revolutionary when it’s not isn’t going to make your brand stand out.

 It’s important that a product description writer is honest and transparent when describing the product.
 Saying a product is free when it really isn’t is deceptive.
 Saying your product is of the highest quality when you have countless complaints about the product quality isn’t going to trick people into liking your product.

 Being honest doesn’t mean writing all of your products flaws but highlighting its strengths.
 Is the design what’s selling the product?
 Put an emphasis on the look of the product when describing it.

 You’ll also want to bring your customer into the product description using words like you.
 Help your customers envision themselves using your product.
 Make them part of your product’s story.

 Keeping it casual can also help your product description stand out.
-You’re not writing a thesis, but a product description to bring your product and your customer together.
+You’re not writing a thesis, but an enticing description to bring your product and your customer together.
 Use contractions in your writing like you’re, you’d, who’d, etc.

-- Write your own – Avoid using the manufacturer’s product descriptions.
-By writing your own copy, you avoid being penalized for duplicate or thin copy.
+Avoid using the manufacturer’s product descriptions.
+By writing your own copy, you avoid being penalized by Googlefor duplicate or thin copy.
 You also improve your chances of writing a product description that converts your customer.